-With a lifelong career of fantastic success, Uma Thurman is making choices to keep it real in this month's Motherhood.
+With a lifelong career of fantastic success, Uma Thurman is making choices to keep it real in life and onscreen.

 Story by Dimitri Ehrlich

 Photographs by Ben Watts / Art Mix Photography

 After breaking into movies at the tender age of 16, first in Terry Gilliam’s The Adventures of Baron Munchausen and then opposite John Malkovich in Dangerous Liaisons, Thurman quickly grew frustrated with being perceived as an ingénue.
 “I was tall and fair-eyed and ethereal looking,” she says, brushing off the media’s obsession with her beauty.
 “But actually, that kind of slightly haunted, tall, blue-eyed quality was something that took a lot of work to get away from, to finally create some modern, earthy, contemporary characters that stuck and not be trapped in that kind of physicality.”